PavlidisLab/rdp/docs/customization.md

 ![Interface for creating a simple category.](images/create-simple-category.png)

-Simple categories support only one grouping level.
+The terms can be grouped using grouping terms to Simple categories support only one grouping level.
 Terms are grouped in the closest preceding grouping term.
 Grouping terms cannot be picked by the user for searching.
 Groups must not be empty.

 ![Example of a simple category with grouping terms.](images/simple-category-with-grouping-terms.png)